 If we include the R19 local measurement as a prior on $H_0$, the fit prefers even higher values of $H_0$ (and lower values of $\omt$) in the minimal phantom brane model.
 The allowed range of the brane parameter is now significantly extended, $\oml \lesssim 0.02$ at $2\sigma$.
 The fit also prefers a nonzero value of $\oml \approx 0.005$ (best-fit), favouring the existence of extra dimension.
 Moreover, the best-fit $\chi^2$ in the minimal phantom brane model is significantly lower than that in the $\Lambda$CDM model; $\Delta \chi^2=-7.84$.
 This indicates that the phantom brane model can accommodate a high value of $H_0$ more easily than $\Lambda$CDM.

 When we consider the general phantom brane model by including the bulk cosmological constant and dark radiation (which adds two new parameters to the model compared to its minimal version, see section \ref{sec:general}), we find that the fits for the cosmological parameters are quite similar to those for the minimal phantom brane.
 The preferred values of $H_0$ become slightly higher than those in the minimal phantom brane.
-This general spatially flat braneworld model can also imitate the evolution of a spatially closed $\Lambda$CDM when the dark-radiation term dominates at late times \cite{loiter}, but we do not find any strong evidence from the data in support of this scenario.
+This general spatially flat braneworld model can also imitate the evolution of a spatially closed $\Lambda$CDM when the dark-radiation term dominates at late times \citep{loiter}, but we do not find any strong evidence from the data in support of this scenario.